Battle in Heaven: Plot

 Marcos, Berta, their son, and a few friends (including the mother of the dead baby, who does not know who took her child, nor that it has died) go out to the countryside.
 Marcos tells Berta that he is going to turn himself in.
 She asks him to wait until after the pilgrimage (which is in honor of the Lady of Guadalupe), an event that Marcos had earlier shown disdain for.
 Marcos seems to agree with his wife.
 Marcos' mental state seems to worsen.
 Instead of driving back with his party, he treks through the countryside.
 He reaches a peak with Christian crosses, overlooking a valley.
 Marcos buries his face in his hands.

 Marcos visits Ana at her home.
 He tells her that he will turn himself into the police that day.
 She gives him a goodbye kiss.
 Marcos leaves the apartment.
 He urinates his pants, goes back to the apartment and fatally stabs Ana.

 The police become aware of both the attack on Ana and the death of the baby, and are in search for Marcos.
 Marcos seems to have joined the pilgrimage to the Basilica, at first on foot, and then on his knees.
 Someone places a hood over his face, but Marcos continues to hobble forward.
 The hood becomes increasingly stained with blood as he makes his way into the Basilica during the church service.

 Eventually the pilgrims are gone, and the Basilica is vacant.
 The police allow Berta to go in to see her husband.
 She touches him on the head and he collapses.
-The film ends with a scene of Ana giving a fellatio to Marcos as he says "I love you, Ana".
+The film ends with a scene of Ana giving fellatio to Marcos as he says "I love you, Ana".
 She replies "I love you too, Marcos".